Keystone oil pipeline bill fails in Senate

 But the Keystone amendment attracted the most attention.
 The pipeline would carry crude from Canadian oil sands to Texas refineries and would also pick up U.S. crude from North Dakota and Montana along the way.

-Environmental groups have fought the project, staging large protests last year that pressured the Obama administration to block approval.
+Environmental groups have fought the project, staging massive protests last year that pressured the Obama administration to block approval.

-With a 34-64 vote, senators also defeated a proposal from Democratic Senator Ron Wyden that would have blocked exports of oil from the pipeline, as well as refined products made from that oil.
+With a 34-64 vote, senators also defeated a proposal from Democratic Senator Ron Wyden that would have blocked exports of oil from the pipeline, as well as refined products made from the oil.

-Wyden said lawmakers need to carefully think through projects that would increase exports of oil, fuel and natural gas, lest the exports end up boosting prices for Americans.
+Wyden said lawmakers needs to carefully think through projects that would increase exports of oil, fuel and natural gas, lest the exports end up boosting prices for Americans.

 "This is just a step in what is clearly going to be an extensive debate," Wyden told Reuters after the vote.